yt-project/yt/doc/source/cookbook/calculating_information.rst

 .. yt_cookbook:: global_phase_plots.py

+.. _cookbook-radial-velocity:

 Radial Velocity Profile
 ~~~~~~~~~~~~~~~~~~~~~~~

 This recipe demonstrates how to subtract off a bulk velocity on a sphere before
 calculating the radial velocity within that sphere.
-See :ref:`how-to-make-1d-profiles` for more information.
+See :ref:`how-to-make-1d-profiles` for more information on creating profiles and
+:ref:`field_parameters` for an explanation of how the bulk velocity is provided
+to the radial velocity field function.

 .. yt_cookbook:: rad_velocity.py